codingnninja/DevRel-How-to-sell-to-developers/README.md

 ### Making Content Intriguing:

-Whatever content you create, be it docs, presentation, tutorial or something else should educate developers in three ways:
+Whatever content you create, be it docs, presentations, tutorials or something else should educate developers in three ways:

 Educate them about the subject matter of your content in ways that satisfy their desires and biases.
 For example, if your content is about teaching people how to debug efficiently, make sure it achieves that purpose without leaving any major desires or biases untouched.

 Clear doubt and fear of your audience by demonstrating your products in ways that make their fear and doubt obviously unnecessary.
-If a tutorial is focused on using your products, make sure you subtly clear doubt and fear of your audience about using your products.
+If a tutorial is focused on using your products, make sure you subtly clear the doubt and fear of your audience about using your products.

-You can do so by associating yourself, developers, executive and products to the best in the industry.
+You can do so by associating yourself, developers, business executive and products with the best in the industry.

-For example, if you know your audience is not using your products because of their fear of scalability; you can subtly talk about how a real world business is using your product at scale successfully just like another similar product.
+For example, if you know your audience is not using your products because of their fear of scalability; you can subtly talk about how a real-world business is using your product at scale successfully just like another similar product.

-Subtly educate them with necessary information that will encourage them to take your expected reactions.
-You can do this by using every other things you have learned above.
+Subtly educate them with the necessary information that will encourage them to take your expected reactions.
+You can do this by using every other thing you have learned above.

-It is necessary to address doubt and fear of your audience in any content that focuses on your products.
-With this, you won’t have to do much work in convincing them as your content is already doing it for you, and would speed up their actions.
+It is necessary to address the doubt and fear of your audience in any content that focuses on your products.
+With this, you won’t have to do much work in convincing them as your content is already doing it for you; and would speed up their actions.

-With all of this, you will get the interest of developers to take them to your write-ups, make them feel the magic in your products and then find a way to turn them to your clients.
+With all of this, you will get the interest of developers to take them to your write-ups, make them feel the magic in your products and then find a way to turn them into your clients.

 Most times, getting developers to read your blog is not meant to make them use your products, you simply want them to stick around or visit your blog whenever it appears on Google.
 In this case, you have to lead them to your products.